omeldar/adventofcode/2016/zig/README.md

 ## How to run it

-There are several ways to run the single days / challenges:
+There are several ways to run the single days / challanges:

 ### Run by using the `run.sh`